synduce/Synduce/README_EVALUATION.md

 This section contains step-by-step instructions to reproduce the results presented in the paper.
 More precisely, we provide instructions to reproduce:
-- the sequence of calls to the tool described in Section 2, leading the programmer to find a solution for the problem of optimizing the count-between function on binary search trees.
+- The sequence of calls to the tool described in Section 2, leading the programmer to find a solution for the problem of optimizing the `countbtw` function on binary search trees.
-- the experimental results that are presented in Section 8 in Figures 3 and 4.
+- The experimental results that are presented in Section 8 in Figures 3 and 4.
 These results are repeated in Appendix C.2 and C.3 in table form (Table 1 and 2).